stacks-network/stacks-core/NFT_USE_CASE.md

 node ./deposit_nft.js 3
 ```
 Verify that the transaction is acknowledged in the next few blocks of the L1 chain.
-You also may want to verify that the asset was successfully deposited on the hyperchain by grepping for the deposit
+After the transaction is confirmed on the L1, you also may want to verify that the asset was successfully deposited
-transaction ID.
+on the hyperchain by grepping for the deposit transaction ID.
 ```
 docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "67cfd6220ed01c3aca3912c8f1ff55d374e5b3acadb3b995836ae913108e0514"
 ```